When we think of current day cord cutters, we typically think of people who are dropping their cable TV service for streaming options, right?

 That’s 1 in 5 American adults who are now solely relying on their smartphones and wireless data plans for home online access!

 But who exactly is cutting the home internet cord?
 Pew’s breakdown of the numbers is interesting.

-Based on the survey's demographics, U.S. adults ages 18-29 had the biggest year-to-year surges and home internet cord-cutting is increasingly common in households who make less than $30,000 a year.
+Based on the survey’s demographics, U.S. adults aged 18-29 had the biggest year-to-year surges and home internet cord-cutting is increasingly common in households who make less than $30,000 a year.

 This suggests that, like the other cord-cutting movements, cutting the home internet cord is all about saving money, of course.